Last Updated on June 29, 2022 by Rebecca Huff

 - If a CFL gets broken in your home, send everyone (including fur babies) out of the room.

-- Turn off the HVAC system so that air is not circulating throughout the house.
+- Turn off the HVAC system so that air containing mercury vapor is not circulating throughout the house.

-- Allow the room to air out for 5-10 minutes.
+- Allow the room to air out for 5-10 minutes to clear toxic chemicals.

 - Clean up by scooping up broken glass using stiff paper or cardboard.
 Do not use a vacuum as the mercury dust could be spread into the air.

-- Using a piece of sticky tape, remove glass fragments and powder from the area, placing the discarded tape in a bag for removal.
+- Use a piece of sticky tape (such as wide duct tape) to remove glass fragments and powder from the area, placing the discarded tape in a plastic bag for removal.

-- Check with your local waste management facilities about disposing of clean up materials.
+- Check with your local waste management facilities about disposing of your clean-up materials.

 - Do not store these materials indoors.
 3

-Again, mercury is released when you break a CFL bulb.
+Again, mercury is released when you a CFL bulb breaks, so make sure you are prepared to safely clean it up.

 CFLs that smoke or smolder